 ArtPlace believes that art, culture and creativity expressed powerfully through place can create vibrant communities, thus increasing the desire and the economic opportunity for people to thrive in place.
 It is all about the local.

 Kickstarter is the world's largest funding platform for creative projects.
-On Kickstarter, project creators post keep 100% ownership and control over their work, but only if a project reaches its funding goal before time runs out or no money changes hands.
+On Kickstarter, project creators keep 100% ownership and control over their work, but only if a project reaches its funding goal before time runs out or no money changes hands.

 Knight Foundation supports transformational ideas that promote quality journalism, advance media innovation, engage communities and foster the arts.
 We believe that democracy thrives when people and communities are informed and engaged.

 The National Endowment for the Arts recognizes design's ever-present role by funding activities across the design disciplines that encourage, preserve, and disseminate the best in American and global design and its impact on communities.

 Pepsi Refresh is a program funded by Pepsico that provides multiple grants ranging from $5,000 to $250,000 each month to ideas that refresh the world.
 Ideas submitted must fall into one the following six categories: health, arts & culture, food & shelter, the planet, neighborhoods, and education.

 Project M Lab is a permanent Design Lab space in Greensboro, AL, consisting of a light-filled studio building, as well as a bunkhouse for up to 10 people and lodging for visiting advisors, that is available by request for use by individuals and groups working on meaningful projects in Hale County Alabama.

 The Rockefeller Foundation’s NYC Cultural Innovation Fund supports creativity and the arts, with an emphasis on innovation.
 The Foundation awards two-year grants for groundbreaking creative work that enriches the city’s cultural life and strengthens the role that the arts will play in the future of New York.